ilum-cloud/doc/README.md

 Visit `localhost:9777` to reach an `ilum-ui`.

-We recommend using a separate namespace for the installation
+We recommend using a separate namespace for the installation in the production environment

 ```bash
 $ helm install ilum --create-namespace -n ilum ilum/ilum